RezinaStoriesGDi/hurd-kernel/README.md

 **Hurd** kernel.
 The loader.
 The necessary configuration to run through a virtual machine.
-The communication interface between the Hard kernel and the OS.
+The communication interface between the Hurd kernel and the OS.
 The installer.
 An interface for embedding Linux code or any other Unix-like OS.